44uk/symbol-faucet/README.md

 If you want to use ReCaptcha, set both variables `RECAPTCHA_CLIENT_SECRET` and `RECAPTCHA_SERVER_SECRET`.

-## Using with catapult-service-bootstrap
+## :handshake: Using with catapult-service-bootstrap

-Example

 Build image.